 - A valid signature is required.
 See Part VI, Signature Authorizing Power of Attorney Declaration, for instructions on valid signatures.

-- Tax professionals are granted limited online account access to your tax information when we approve the POA Declaration, see Part V, Request MyFTB Full Online Account Access for Tax Professional(s).
+- Tax professionals are granted limited online account access to your tax information when we approve the POA Declaration, see Part V, Request or Retain MyFTB Full Online Account Access for Tax Professional(s).

 B. General Authorizations